 Certification Plan

 Market Participants must be certified to conduct business in the Texas Electric Choice Market.
 The purpose of this document is to define the market plan for testing commercial operations systems and business processes to support the Texas Electric Choice Market.
 This document covers all testing requirements and procedures between ERCOT and the Market Participants and Point-to-Point testing between Market Participants.
-The Texas Market Test Plan applies to Market Participants doing business in the Texas Electric Choice Market.
+The Texas Market Test Plan (TMTP) applies to Market Participants doing business in the Texas Electric Choice Market.

-The Texas Market Test Plan addresses the following:
+The TMTP addresses the following:

 (a) Flight Requirements for Market Participants and ERCOT